RobotMermaid/Kele/README.md

 # Kele
-Create a Ruby Gem API client.
+Kele, a Ruby Gem API client to access the Bloc API.

-Ondine